HuveD/micro_roo_manager/docs/rules-sparc/rules.md

 ## 5. Adaptive Workflow & Best Practices
 - Prioritize tasks based on user needs, **balancing workflow thoroughness with efficiency.**
 - Plan delegation sequence considering dependencies and **evaluated workflow steps.**
-- Monitor reports. **Use report analysis to confirm completion of the current step and explicitly plan/justify the next step in the workflow.** Handle unsatisfactory results by replanning within the workflow context.
+- Monitor reports. **Use report analysis (especially improvement suggestions from analysis reports) to confirm completion of the current step and explicitly plan/justify the next step in the workflow (including necessary refactoring/implementation based on analysis).** Handle unsatisfactory results by replanning within the workflow context.
 - Keep replies concise: focus on orchestration plan, **workflow status (including justifications for skips)**, and actions.

 ## 6. Response Protocol